 🕑 Est. reading time: 5 minutes

-If you ask a digital analyst on how he would like to develop their career he might respond that he would like to get into data modelling or data science.
-Sometimes a digital analyst might mention he wants to improve his skills on data visualization (using PowerBI or other tool), storytelling with data, stakeholders management, improve tag management skills (using a tool like GTM) or learn a new analytics tool. (like Adobe Analytics)
+If you ask a digital analyst on how he/she would like to develop their career the person might respond with an interest to get into data modelling or data science.
+Sometimes a digital analyst might mention an interest to improve the skills on data visualization (using PowerBI or other tool), storytelling with data, stakeholders management, improve tag management skills (using a tool like GTM) or learn a new analytics tool. (like Adobe Analytics)

 Based on my exploration, I noticed there is an overlap on some of the actions a digital analyst and a data scientist do.

 A proficient digital analyst is more focused on detecting causality and test for statistical significance while data scientists are doing advanced statistical analysis, machine learning or build predictive models.

 In the picture below, the actions in column 1 and 2 below can be done by a good analyst while a good data scientist can usually do actions in the columns 2 and 3.